dmytrovoytko/data-engineering-amazon-reviews/README.md

 ```bash
 bash start_postgres.sh
 ```
 7. Wait until you see the message `database system is ready to accept connections` - PostgreSQL is ready to serve you.
-Let it run in this terminal so you can see logs and easily stop it later.
+Let it run in this terminal so you can see logs and easily stop it later (with just Ctrl-C).

 8. Start 2nd terminal (click `+` button on the panel in the right corner above terminal) and switch to it.
 9. You can check database connection by running `pgcli -h 172.17.0.2 -p 5432 -u postg -d amzn_reviews`, password `postg`.
 All dockerized apps of this setup are suppose to run in default `bridge` network, `172.17.0.x`, with `172.17.0.2` for PostgreSQL.
 If this step fails you're in trouble 😅 But, when you run it in a CodeSpace and follow the instruction it should work fine, I tested multiple times.
 Type `quit` to return to terminal CLI.
 Ok, PostgreSQL is running.✅